INDIAN COPYRIGHT REGISTRATION

-It is important for you to get the registration for copyright the moment you create something that you will use for commercial purpose.
+It is important for you to get the registration for copyright the moment you create something that you will use for commercial purposes.
 In the absence of registration, a third party can claim that the third party created a particular work that a business is using, much earlier.
 More so, the legal system will not accept any suit of copyright infringement if a copyright is not registered.

 Indian law provides copyright over photographs, paintings and illustrations (artistic works), books and essays (literary works), graphical notations (musical works), software (technical works), choreographed performances or recitals (dramatic works), sound recording, videos and even entire movies (cinematographic films).

 PROCEDURE FOR COPYRIGHT REGISTRATION

 The entire process of the registration of a copyright is simple and takes close to a year to complete.
 Before a copyright is granted the Registrar of Copyrights needs to ensure that your work is original.

 You will need to file an application containing all the details of work along with the relevant fees.
 Post the submission of the application an examiner inspects the applications submitted for copyright.
 There are three different things that could happen at this stage i.e. there is no objection, no discrepancy or there is a discrepancy or there is an objection raised.